discoform/rubik-for-jekyll/about.md

 - Free to use
 - Semantic Markup
 - Minimal use of Javascript and CSS
-- Perfect lighthouse scores
+- High lighthouse scores
-- Perfect Web Vitals scores
+- High Web Vitals scores

 Issues and enhancements are welcome.
 You can find the project board here.